tomaslangkaas/musty.js/README.md

 ## Basic use

 The library consists of one single function, `must`.
 Calling this with a string with template syntax returns a compiled template or `false` if compilation fails.
-The compiled template is a function which accepts an object with data to insert in the template and returns a rendered string.
+The compiled template is a function which accepts an object with data and returns a rendered string.

 ```javascript
 var compiledTemplate = must(templateString);